Main Stage Speakers

 For those who can come early, 8-hour training sessions will be available on a series of special hot topics for an additional $500 fee.
 Level up your skills with hands-on training, guided by experienced ARCHIBUS trainers.

-Enjoy renowned cuisine as you mingle with other Nexus attendees.
+Kick off the conference by meeting other attendees and enjoying the unique cuisine of New Orleans.
 Catch up with old acquaintances, make new ones, and get settled for the exciting conference ahead.

 Build an ARCHIBUS project from scratch in a hands-on simulation.